CosmicParadoxDragon/CS401-GroupAssigment1-G7/README.md

   - Ongoing/Win Condition
     > This is a temporary term as a placeholder for abilities that are checked on an ongoing basis, primarily win condition abiliites that score you points.
 There will be a toggle on the card to stop the check once scored.
   - Triggered
     > These abilities are color coded and active after that action is taken in game.
 Abilities with mutliple colors exist.
+Abilities are activated at the end on each players the action on their turn.
   - Encoding Abilities
     > Need some way to encode abilities into patterns of characters so that we can use alphanumeric strings to build cards instead of hard coding them.
   - Need a csv file and accessors for the cards in normalized format